 Does my insurance cover services at Hall Health Center?

-There are tens of thousands of insurance plans in Washington State alone, which is why we encourage you to follow the guidance above to learn about your insurance plan.
+There are thousands of insurance plans in Washington State alone, which is why we encourage you to follow the guidance above to learn about your insurance plan.

 Does UW offer health insurance to students?